yellowdog/python-examples/README_CLOUDWIZARD.md

 1. It creates a resource group named **yellowdog-cloudwizard-rg-<region_name>**.
 2. Within this resource group it creates a Virtual Network named **yellowdog-cloudwizard-vnet-<region_name>**.
 3. It creates a Network Security Group named **yellowdog-cloudwizard-secgrp-<region_name>** within the resource group.
-4. It creates a rule within the Network Security Group that allows outbound HTTPS access.
+4. It creates a rule within the Network Security Group that allows **outbound HTTPS access**.
 This is required to allow the YellowDog Agent to connect to the YellowDog Platform.
-5. It creates a Subnet within the resource group Virtual Network, associating it with the Network Security Group above.
+5. It creates a Subnet named **yellowdog-cloudwizard-subnet-<region_name>** within the resource group Virtual Network, associating it with the Network Security Group above.

 The **subnets** are provided with a route to a gateway which allows instances to make outbound connections to the Internet.
-However, no NAT gateway is provided (this is a separately chargeable Azureservice), so instances must have public IP addresses to connect to the Internet and specifically to connect back to the YellowDog Platform.
+However, no NAT gateway is provided (this is a separately chargeable Azure service), so instances must have public IP addresses to connect to the Internet and specifically to connect back to the YellowDog Platform.

 In addition, Cloud Wizard will:

-1. Create a storage account named **yellowdogcw<your_yellowdog_account_id>** in the **northeurope** region, and captures the storage account key.
+1. Create a storage account named **yellowdogcw<your_yellowdog_account_id>** in the **northeurope** region, and capture the storage account key.
 2. Create a storage BLOB called **yellowdog-cloudwizard-namespace-storage-config** within the storage account.

 #### YellowDog Platform Setup